 3. Impact Crusher

-In recent years, impact crusher has gained increasing attention as primary crushers, particularly in applications where a more cubical and uniform product shape is desired.
+In recent years, impact crusher have gained increasing attention as primary crushers, particularly in applications where a more cubical and uniform product shape is required.
 Impact crushers use the kinetic energy of rapidly rotating hammers or blow bars to fracture the material upon impact.
 They are effective in reducing softer, less abrasive materials and can produce a more desirable end product gradation for certain applications.

 impact crusher for primary crushing